highfidelity/hifi_tests/tests/content/entity/shape/create/test.md

 Press space bar to advance step by step

 ### Step 1
+- Build a grid of shapes in front of avatar
+### Step 2
-- Take snapshot of all the models
+- Take snapshot of all the shapes
 - ![](./ExpectedImage_00000.png)
+### Step 3
+- Clean up after test